 #4.
 Pack a Winter-Ready Emergency Kit

+The kit should include items such as an ice scraper, high viz jackets for the entire families, blankets and necessities such as baby food, formula and water.
 You may never need these items but it is reassuring to have the kit ready just in case.

 #5.
 Clear Snow Off The Roof of Your Car